 If you haven't yet been in the United States illegally for six months or more, you might want to leave right away in order to make use of the consular processing possibility.

 If you have already spent more than six months in the United States illegally, then talk to an immigration lawyer.
-You might qualify for a “waiver,” (legal forgiveness) allowing you to reenter the United States right away after your consular processing interview, but this waiver is hard to get.
+You might qualify for a “waiver,” (legal forgiveness, ideally on Form I-601A if no other grounds of inadmissibility are a hurdle in your case).
+A waiver would allow you to reenter the United States right away after your consular processing interview, but this waiver is hard to get.
 You would need to prove that your being denied the immigrant visa (green card) would cause extreme hardship to one or more of your U.S. citizen family members.

 If you serve honorably and on active duty with the U.S. Armed Forces during one of the wars or conflicts named below, the law allows you to apply for U.S. citizenship.
 You don't have to go through the usual step of applying for a green card first.